Kristina01111000/Drws_site/README.md

 		- does it let you pick a membership level?

 Next call:
+- home/welcome page:
+	- archive system for the home page articles -> i think making them posts would be the best bet
+		- have not linked the articles yet b/c waiting on archive system
+	- ksdjafh
+- text on activity login pages, it it good?
 -using pixlr for basic photo edits
 	- yellow image for philosophers corner